Python-WA/constitution/README.md

 This document includes additional summaries of the obligations arising from the *Associations Incorporation Act 2015* and other explanatory material.
 These are presented in the form of 'Guidance Notes' and 'Act Requirements'.
 These summaries do not form part of the model rules.
 They have been included to assist associations adopting the model rules or modifying them to create a set of own rules to understand each of the various requirements.

+> [!NOTE]
-## Note for these rules
+> "Note for these rules"
+>

-If an association or incorporated association approves the adoption of these model rules as its own rules, section 7(4) or 29(5) of the Act, as appropriate, requires the association or incorporated association to notify the Commissioner of the following information:
+> If an association or incorporated association approves the adoption of these model rules as its own rules, section 7(4) or 29(5) of the Act, as appropriate, requires the association or incorporated association to notify the Commissioner of the following information:
+>

-   a. the name of the association;
+>    a. the name of the association;
+>

-   b. the objects or purposes of the association;
+>    b. the objects or purposes of the association;
+>

-   c. the quorum for a general meeting of members of the association;
+>    c. the quorum for a general meeting of members of the association;
+>

-   d. the quorum for a meeting of the management committee of the association;
+>    d. the quorum for a meeting of the management committee of the association;
+>

-   e. if relevant, the period of the first financial year of the association.
+>    e. if relevant, the period of the first financial year of the association.

+> [!IMPORTANT]
-> [!NOTE] "Guidance Note — Information provided to the Commissioner under section 29(5)"
+> "Guidance Note — Information provided to the Commissioner under section 29(5)"
 > This information is part of the rules of your association and must be attached to the copy of the rules provided to members.
 >
 > **The information provided to the Commissioner should be inserted here:**